thokall/Bearind/README.md

 # Bearind
-Simple web app to show genotype of individuals in Swedish bear population
+Simple web app to show genotype of individuals in Swedish bear population.
+This application is not useful for anyone else at the moment.